 You are studying Physics and learning some concepts.
-You are stuck at one topic.
+You are stuck on one topic.
 You have got some books, but not enough content or explanation for that specific topic.
 You think of YouTube at this time and search for that topic.
 You get a lot of videos explaining the topic.
 You get so happy to get the explanation with video.
 Thanks to YouTube.

 Google Drive is a savior!

 You are away from your PC/laptop at work.
 Say, you have gone for lunch.
 A meeting is scheduled where your presence is necessary.
 You have your smartphone with you and earphones.
 You ask your colleagues to arrange a Google Meet and discuss.
-You attend the Google Meet and provide your inputs in the meeting.
+You attend the Google Meet and provide your input in the meeting.
 You have taken care of that crucial moment.
 Just, by using Google Meet.

 You are so habituated with the Google interface and using the Google apps that you manage your “to do” list by using tasks in Gmail.
 You have connected all your Gmail accounts to one account.
-Not only that, you also have configured incoming work emails to your Gmail account.
+Not only that, but you also have configured incoming work emails to your Gmail account.
 So, all emails are accessed using only 1 login credential.
 Gmail is awesome.

 You have captured some memories using your smartphone camera.
-The pictures are precious for you.
+The pictures are precious to you.
 You just save it in Google photos and you rest assured that they are not going away anywhere.
 You keep them in some storage that is forgotten or accidentally deleted.
 But, based on your past experiences, you just save them in Google Photos and you are free from the feeling of getting your memories erased.

 We have seen all of the above Google Apps or services are helping you in one or the other way.
 You are also utilizing these services in an emergency situation or to do your daily tasks.
-Whichever the scenario is, Google serves you fulfilling all your purposes.
+Whichever the scenario is, Google serves you by fulfilling all your purposes.

 Manage Your Google Account

-- Access your gmail account by logging in.
+- Access your Gmail account by logging in.